Li-ucas-casisd/circuit-ERGM/README.md

   - Basic model (node covariates only)
   - Model with edge covariates (proximity effects)
   - Model with high-order network terms (gwdegree, gwesp, gwdsp)
-- **MCMC Parameters**: Sets 20,000 samples with burn-in, 16-core parallel computation for efficiency.
 - **Output**: Generates goodness-of-fit plots, model comparison tables, and saves model objects.

 ## 5. Execution Steps
 1. Place `ergm_analysis.R` in the `code/` directory.
-2. Ensure the `ERGM_Data_0321/` directory is parallel to the code directory.
+2. Ensure the `ERGM_Data/` directory is parallel to the code directory.
 3. Run the script in R; outputs will be saved to the `results/` directory.

 ## 6. Notes